CodeYourFuture/syllabus/docs/js-core-2/cowsay-project/readme.md

 Let's find out how to execute cowsay from our package.json.
 Open /cowsaying in your text editor and look at the [package.json](https://nodejs.dev/learn/the-package-json-guide).

-Add cowsay to the scripts array.
+Add cowsay to the scripts object.
 ```
 "scripts": {
     "cowsay": "cowsay Mooooo"